 Have you done your research on the perfect breed for your family?
-Perhaps you have fond memories of past purebred dog?
+Perhaps you have fond memories of past purebred dogs?
 Welcoming a dog through a breeder is not the only option to finding a purebred dog or puppy.
-All dogs, including purebreds, can unfortunately end up in rescues and shelters through surrender, being lost or from closed puppy farms.
+All dogs, including purebreds, can, unfortunately, end up in rescues and shelters through surrender, being lost or from closed puppy farms.

 It’s estimated that 2030% of dogs in shelters are purebred.
-There are also an increasing number of breed specific rescues that you can look to if you have your heart set on a particular bred.
+There are also an increasing number of breed-specific rescues that you can look to if you have your heart set on a particular breed.

-Rescue dog Archer was a purebreed Siberian Husky
+Rescue dog Archer was a purebred Siberian Husky

 Sometimes, adopting a purebred through can be a very similar experience to adopting a pup they don’t last long once they’ve been advertised!
-To increase your chances of finding a purebred, look to the purebred rescues, check their new listings frequently, see if they have a wait list or can notify you when dog that matches your requirements.
+To increase your chances of finding a purebred, look to the purebred rescues, check their new listings frequently, see if they have a waitlist or can notify you when the dog matches your requirements.
 It’s also worth calls to local shelters to see if they have the dog you’re looking for.